Skip to main content

 Establish naming conventions to recognize and reference information with clarity.
 When you reference Form fields in your Workflow, you’ll be glad you took the time to name your fields when you built your Template.

-💡 As an example, Workflow variable syntax tells you where you want to source your reference, and the specific information you want to reference from that source.
+Workflow variable syntax tells you where you want to source your reference, and the specific information you want to reference from that source.

 A common example of variable syntax is #{trigger.formId}.
 Include this variable to reference the Form ID.